FTBR LOGO

 when you see how much labor this job takes you won't want to do it again any time soon.

-You can place a couple of drops of red Loc-tite permanent thread locking compound in
+You can place a couple drops of red Loc-tite permanent thread locking compound

-the shaft when you install the retaining nuts before you torque them.
+on the shaft threads when you install the retaining nuts before you torque them.

 BACK TO THE TOP